mov-78/is.js/README.md

 ## Features

-- Zero dependencies, it just work.
+- Zero dependencies.
-- Works with Node, AMD and browsers, including IE6.
+- Works with Node, AMD and all browsers, including IE6.
 - Modular and extensible.

 ## Usage